j2store/userguide/flat_rate_per_order.md

 Select the Flat rate per order in the list.

-If the shipping address need to be overridden with store address, you can select it here.
+If the shipping address needs to be overridden with store address, you can select it here.

 Finally, set the minimum and maximum subtotals that are required for availing this shipping type.